thiwankajayasiri/neural_style-/readme.txt

-## all the notes books runs on Google Colab
+## all the notes books run on Google Colab
 ## set the run time seetings to TPU
 ## have commented the whole process of the style transfer
 ## NST_EE - EE stands for Eager execution models and